Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_webform.md

 **1. Basic capabilities**

 * The Islandora Webform (IW) module uses the capabilities of the standard Drupal Webform module to enable users to submit comments (captions, tags, transcriptions, etc.) on digital objects in an Islandora repository.
-* In Islandora, a link to a webform appears on the object view page that launches a webform that captures a userís input and puts the submitted webform into a queue waiting for approval by a webform manager.
+* In Islandora, a link to a webform appears on the object view page that launches a webform that captures a user‚Äôs input and puts the submitted webform into a queue waiting for approval by a webform manager.
 * When approved, the submission is ingested into a new Fedora object where the content is mapped by a customizable XML metadata form to designated MODS elements which are crosswalked by a customizable XSLT to Dublin Core, and a relationship statement is placed in the RELS-EXT datastream connecting the submission to the original object.
 * All the submissions for a specific object can be displayed along with the original object.
 * When an IW webform is configured, it can be bound to a single content model (basic image, IA Book reader, etc.).
 If you do bind it to a single content model, then you have to create a specific webform for each content model.
 You can also bind as webform to specific collections.

 ## Know the Limitations of the IW Module

-* After a submission is ingested into Fedora, the IW ìSubmissionsî page will shows ìRe-Ingestî in a red font.
-It will also show links to ìViewî, ìEditî and ìDeleteî the submission.
+* After a submission is ingested into Fedora, the IW ‚ÄúSubmissions‚Äù page will shows ‚ÄúRe-Ingest‚Äù in a red font.
+It will also show links to ‚ÄúView‚Äù, ‚ÄúEdit‚Äù and ‚ÄúDelete‚Äù the submission.
 However, once the submission has been ingested, any edits made through this page will not replace the text already ingested.
-If you do edit the text of the submission and you then click the red ìRe-ingestî link, the IW module will create a brand new Fedora object -- leaving the original one still on place.
+If you do edit the text of the submission and you then click the red ‚ÄúRe-ingest‚Äù link, the IW module will create a brand new Fedora object -- leaving the original one still on place.
-* Implications of this are that it might be advisable to ìDeleteî a submission from the ìSubmissionsî page once the ingest has been deemed successful. ìDeleteî only deletes the entry for the submission on the Submissions page (a mySQL deletion) -- it does not delete the Fedora object.
+* Implications of this are that it might be advisable to ‚ÄúDelete‚Äù a submission from the ‚ÄúSubmissions‚Äù page once the ingest has been deemed successful. ‚ÄúDelete‚Äù only deletes the entry for the submission on the Submissions page (a mySQL deletion) -- it does not delete the Fedora object.
 * Another implication is that if you ever need to edit the content of a submission, you should do the editing using the XML metadata form originally used to create that object.
-* You can associate a webform with only one Islandora collection object at a time, so if you are in the practice of creating many collection objects to organize your repositoryís content, you will need to create a separate webform for each collection.
+* You can associate a webform with only one Islandora collection object at a time, so if you are in the practice of creating many collection objects to organize your repository‚Äôs content, you will need to create a separate webform for each collection.
 Since there is currently no way to clone a webform, each webform you need will have to be configured separately.

 ## 2. Credits